albert-santos01/SSL-TIE_TFG/thesis_progress_log.md

 and its losses functions, (The way that the model learns).
 Hence, to test is basically forward, get its output and analyse it against a benchmark.

+### 13/01/2025:

+Plan of the day:
+1. Read the Dense AV
+2. See if I can download PlacesAudio
+3. Catch up from what gloria and I talked about doing at the end
+4. read Clip-denoiser
+5. have a plan for tomorrows meeting
+6. write letter to the bsc and email to inetum.

+By reading again DenseAV's, it is easy to recognize that this model is huge and relies on a lot of parameters since it has multihead attention.
+Still I have to understand what is the cls token, but both backbones are transformers.
+One interesting point is that penalizes when multiple attention head are activated(3.4 disentaglement Regularizer).

+**2016 - Harwath - (PlacesAudio) Unsupervised Learning of Spoken Languag with Visual Context** After reading it, I was lead to read the paper of PlacesAudio, which in it describes a model  which is capable of associating speech audio captions with images.
+Amazingly, it does not require a such big architechure compared to the DenseAV, so it gives hope for the development of the thesis.

+Regarding the dataset, this one is obtained from a subset of Places 205, which is 2.5M images categorized into 205 classes.
+Then with Spoke JavaScript framework and with Google SpeechRecognition they manage to obtain 120.000 captions.
+These are published and splitted into 144.000 training set, a 2,400 development set(maybe val set), and 2.400 for test set.
+The average speech form caption is 9.5 secs, containing an average of 21.9 words.

+**2018 - Harwarth - Jointly Discovering Visual Objects and Spoken Words**

+Now in this paper, PlacesAudio had been extended to 402.835 image/caption pairs.
+Here they also use ADE20k image/speech caption whose underlying scene category is indeed in the Places 205 label set.